nailbiter/for/forscheme/textranspiler/README.md

 Ideally, the transpiler would have to understand *any* version, but here we simplified the task by doing the following:

-1. File `wolftable.scm` contains the names of "non-basic" functions (i.e. the ones that would have more than one way obvious to be written in TeX), e.g. hypergeometric 2F1 together with the corresponding Mathematica code and the user's TeX code (e.g. `${}_2F_1\left( \begin{array}[]{c}\displaystyle a,b\\c\end{array};x\right)$` in my case).
+1. File `command.txt` contains the names of "non-basic" functions (i.e. the ones that would have more than one way obvious to be written in TeX), e.g. hypergeometric 2F1 together with the corresponding Mathematica code and the user's TeX code (e.g. `${}_2F_1\left( \begin{array}[]{c}\displaystyle a,b\\c\end{array};x\right)$` in my case).
 The user than may customize the TeX code to achieve match any of the versions above;
-2. `wolfmacro.scm` generates TeX-file `texmathcmds.tex` based on `wolftable.scm`.
+2. `generateTex.scm` generates TeX-file `texmathcmds.tex` based on `commands.txt`.
 The latter
 can be included in user's TeX-file, so now instead of using his or her custom code, to render, say, hypergeometric 2F1, he or she will use the high-level command `\mytFo` from `texmathcmds.tex`, the latter command generating user's TeX, as explained in previous item;
-3. When transpiler sees `\mytFo` it knows what to expect (again, based on description in `wolftable.scm`), and generates the appropriate Mathematica code.
+3. When transpiler sees `\mytFo` it knows what to expect (again, based on description in `commands.txt`), and generates the appropriate Mathematica code.

 preprocessor.scm